acalfo/infinite-scroller/README.md

   - ng-super-scroller-after

-  Around the element holding the row
+  Before/After the super-scroller's DOM Element.

-  When adding/removing, each element's height (found from 'rowClassName') is applied to surrounding divs to create
+  When adding/removing rows, each row element's height (found from 'rowClassName') is applied to surrounding divs to

-  a padding effect that allows for unlimited scrolling without changing the user's natural scrolling experience
+  create a padding effect that allows for unlimited scrolling without changing the user's natural scrolling

+  experience